The St. James Court Section

 Fees and Deadlines

 Application Fees: A non-refundable processing/handling fee of $40.00 is due with application.
-All artists, including 2016 peer jurors, category exempt artists, and invited artists must fill out an application and pay the $40.00 fee.
-Checks, Money orders, Visa, Mastercard or PayPal accepted for application fees.
+All artists, including invited artists must fill out an application and pay the $40.00 fee.
+Money orders, Visa, Mastercard or PayPal accepted for application fees.
+Personal checks are not accepted.
 One application per medium category.
-Applications must be submitted through www.zapplication.org by midnight EST, Friday, March 31, 2017.
-Before submitting your application please double check all information is correct, especially your medium category.
+Applications must be submitted through www.zapplication.org by midnight EST, May 1, 2020.
+Before submitting your application please double check all information is correct, especially your contact email.
+You will need to update your profile in Zapp if your address, email, website, etc. has changed.
+The art show cannot update these changes for you.

 The information herein pertains to the original and largest show that being the St James Court section begun in 1957.
 Other sections are using zapplication so please be aware to which show you are applying to.
 There are no refunds for application fees sent to the wrong section.

-All invited artists, 2016 peer jurors and category exempt artists from the 2016 show will need to pay their application fee by March 31, 2017 to be included in the 2017 show.
+All invited artists, from the 2019 show will need to pay their application fee by May 1, 2020 to be included in the 2020 show.

-Jury: The jury will take place April 2017.
-Notifications are sent by April 30, 2017.
-Invited artists are notified via US Mail and email.
-Wait listed artists and artists not accepted to the show, will be notified via Zapplication and email.
-If you want to be notified of your status via US Mail please email email@example.com or call the show office at 502-635-1842.
+Jury: The jury will take place in May 2020.
+Notifications are sent by May 15, 2020.
+Invited artists , Wait listed artists and artists not accepted to the show, will be notified via Zapplication Communication email.

 Booth Fees: Booth fees are $575 for a single 10 x 10 space (St James Ct Section Booth MAP May 2017).
 Corners are an additional $50.
 There are a select few double booth spaces available for $1,100.00.
 Please indicate your booth request on your application.
-Booth fees are payable by July 1, 2017 after notification of acceptance.
+Booth fee deadline is July 1, 2020.
 Booth Fee payments must be made through Zapplication with a credit card/Paypal or by sending a Check or Money order into our office.
 The address is: St. James Court Art Show, PO Box 3804, Louisville, KY 40201.
 All booth fees must be paid online or postmarked by July 1, no exceptions.
-Please plan accordingly if you will be out of town during this time.
+PLEASE DO NOT PAY A BOOTH FEE UNTIL YOU HAVE BEEN ASSIGNED A BOOTH NUMBER BY THE ART SHOW.

 Sales Tax: Kentucky law requires collection of a 6% sales tax on all sales made during the Art Show.
 Artists will receive a KY sales tax form in their packet at the show.

 General Information: The art show is produced by a consortium of 5 neighborhood groups and a church.
 Each section is responsible for its own exhibit space/exhibitors, which total approximately 725 artists spread over 3 blocks.
-You may apply to any or all of the sections (applications are not shared between groups), but participation is limited to one section.
+You may apply to any or all of the sections (applications are not shared between groups), however, participation is limited to one section.
 Once you pay a BOOTH FEE to a particular section, you are unable to accept an invitation to any other section.
+Booth fees will not be refunded in this case.

-Jury Process: The St. James Court Art Show is juried annually in April by 5 individuals.
+Jury Process: The St. James Court Art Show is juried annually in May by 5 individuals.
 These individuals are all from the Kentucky/Indiana region and are connected with art either with their profession or as a community partner.
 The scoring system used is 1 to 7.
 All 3 images are viewed simultaneously.
 No booth shots are needed.
-Invitations to exhibit are issued each year based on scores given at the jury in April.
+Invitations to exhibit are issued each year based on scores given by the jury in May.

 Approximately 55% of artist are re-invited each year based on a street jury at the show.
-This street jury is made up of 2 peer jurors and 1 street jury.
+This street jury is made up of a panel of 8 people.
 The scoring is 1–7.

 The Wait List is comprised only of artists who have gone through the current year’s jury process.
 The show reserves the right to accept or reject any new or returning exhibitor.